| Title: | A Fully Featured Logging Framework |

 |

-with the subclass "logger_config"
+a list with the subclass "logger_config"

 a logger_config object